psu-arts-arch-3/art-203/lesson-2/exercise-1break-the-internet.md

 ### Objectives

-* Create a lively and unique design using only text.
+* Create a lively and unique design using only text and background colors.
 * Practice working with a 12 column grid layout.
 * Create a 2D mockup in Illustrator as a basis for a future web page.